bormaxi8080/osint-timeline/DRAFT.md

 403JUMP is a tool designed for penetration testers and bug bounty hunters to audit the security of web applications.
 It aims to bypass HTTP 403 (Forbidden) pages using various techniques: https://github.com/trap-bytes/403jump

+This UserScript, Chrome extension is change handle name to username in YouTube: https://github.com/yakisova41/return-youtube-comment-username

+Browser tool designed to block access to pornographic websites.
+It automatically bans such websites without the need for user intervention.
+It provides a simple and effective solution for those seeking to limit their exposure to explicit conntent: https://github.com/dikshantrajput/noFap

 ----

 **AI:**